The Maintenance-Free Myth: Maintaining Architectural Bronze Windows

 Honest Answer: “No.”

 It may be diplomatically advisable to elaborate on this answer.
-A better description, in 99% of applications, is that bronze is low-maintenance, not maintenance-free.
+A better description, in 99% of applications, is that a house with bronze windows is low-maintenance, not maintenance-free.

 What does that mean to the architect, contractor, and homeowner?